sasdallas/reduceOS/README.md

 # Known Bugs
+- **Severe:** Multitasking never calls the handlers - working on a solution.
 - **Not a bug but annoying:** Certain files cannot use the `-O2` flag in compilation.
 Unfortunately, without the -O2 flag the system halts on `sti` - Makefile has a temporary patch in place to fix this.
 - **Severe:** Typing too many special(? it's random) characters results in a division by zero exception.
 - When printing BUILD_DATE to the serial console, it is not printed properly.
 Possibly a bug with printf_putchar's `%u` handler.